 I look forward to continuing to explore this new consciousness with you, where we recognize that healing isn’t fixing.
 Fertility isn’t pumping our body full of medications in order to create and sustain life.
 Healing, true healing, begins with recognizing that we must go inward to expand outward.
 We must look inward to create the space into which new life can be borne.

 While this conversation will be slightly different, in that it won’t be one in which I “have all the answers” for you, it feels to me like potentially the most important conversation, one that is imperative to have.
-I would love to hear your ideas and thoughts on this subject, and look forward to continuing the discussion, which I intend to explore both personally and with my patients.
+I would love to hear your ideas and thoughts on this subject, and look forward to continuing the discussion, which I explore more in-depth in The Fertile Mama Method.

 Join my Facebook page, Wisdom of the Womb, and the Wisdom of the Womb Be Fertile group so that we can continue this conversation.